Omar Souleyman: Personal life

-Souleyman has been living in Turkey since the start of the Syrian Civil War in 2011, which heavily impacted his home region.
-While in Turkey, Souleyman established a free bakery in the border town of Akçakale, in order to serve poor families from Turkey and Syria refugees.
-In November 2021, he was arrested on charges of terrorism, with the Turkish authorities alleging that he was a member of the Kurdistan Workers' Party (PKK).
+Souleyman lived in Turkey from the start of the Syrian civil war in 2011, which heavily impacted his home region.
+While in Turkey, Souleyman established a free bakery in the border town of Akçakale, in order to serve poor families from Turkey and Syrian refugees.
+In November 2021, he was arrested on charges of terrorism, over reports that he had recently travelled back to an area of Syria controlled by the PKK's Syrian affiliate, the YPG.
 Souleyman was released two days later.
+Soon after, he moved to Erbil in Iraqi Kurdistan, dedicating an eponymous 2024 album to the city.

+He is self-describedly "not into politics" and "[doesn't] know any solution" for the Syrian civil war.